okv/east/README.md

 ```

 When migration files as es module are desired `--migration-extension` and
-`--source-migration-extension` set to mjs could be used.
+`--source-migration-extension` set to "mjs" could be used.

 ## License